Biodegradable Hair Ties for Scuba Divers, Surfers, Snorkelers and Swimmers

 When our hair ties are placed in a composting environment (soil, for example), the organic cotton portion - approx 75% of the product - will break down to nothing in well under a year.
 Being biodegradable means the material can be devoured by microorganisms in the soil - essentially, nature’s way of recycling natural products into more soil.

 The responsibly sourced natural tree rubber (tapped from a tree, much like maple syrup) will take longer to biodegrade under the same conditions.
-By our estimates, the natural rubber would be no more within 3 to 7 years thanks to those same hungry micro-organisms.
+By our estimates, the natural rubber should biodegrade within 3 to 10 years thanks to those same hungry micro-organisms.

 Of course, losing a hair elastic while diving, surfing, swimming or snorkeling means that your hair tie won’t have the chance to get buried in soil.

 Water, by nature, has far less (if any) oxygen and that oxygen is an important player in the break-down cycle of a naturally-derived product.
-The implication here is that your KOOSHOO hair tie will take longer to break down in the water but - and this is critical - it WILL still break down completely.
+The implication here is that your KOOSHOO hair tie will take longer to break down in the water but from the studies we have read, it WILL still break down completely.

-The studies we’ve read (such as those done by North Carolina State University) suggest the time to full break down for a naturally-derived product in water does not change dramatically so if we assume that the bio-degradation process is doubled in water, your KOOSHOO hair ties will have fully disappeared from the water within 14 years.
+Studies we’ve read (such as those done by North Carolina State University) suggest the time to full break down for a naturally-derived product in water does not change dramatically so if we assume that the bio-degradation process is doubled in water, your KOOSHOO hair ties should have fully disappeared from the water within 20 years.
 To be clear, by “fully disappeared” we mean no trace left - everything returned completely back to nature.

-By contrast, any hair tie made from synthetic material (every other hair tie in the world!) will never fully biodegrade - in soil or water.
+By contrast to a natural product like ours, any hair tie made from synthetic material (every other hair tie in the world!) will never fully biodegrade - in soil or water.

 Yep, the key word there is NEVER.